-The Local Control Funding Formula (LCFF) and the Local Control and Accountability Plan (LCAP)
+The Local Control and Accountability Plan (LCAP) and Local Control Funding Formula (LCFF)

-Even though we are a community-funded school district, we must adhere to the accountability requirements of the LCFF and develop an LCAP.
-Every school district must have an updated LCAP in place by the end of June each year.
-The LCAP is intended to ensure school districts provide a high quality instructional program for all students, and to ensure students leave our schools college and career ready.
+The Local Control and Accountability Plan or LCAP is a three-year plan that supports SBSD's strategic goals and action steps to meet those goals.
+It describes how school districts intend to meet annual goals for all students, with action steps to provide a high quality instructional program that addresses state and local priorities.
 The LCAP is required to address eight priorities outlined by the state: basic services, implementation of Common Core State Standards, course access, student achievement, parental involvement, student engagement, school climate, and other student outcomes.

 If you have any questions about the LCAP, please e-mail them to firstname.lastname@example.org (be sure to put LCAP in the subject line).